mbwatson/dockerized-django-postgres-nginx/README.md

     ...
 ```

-in both the webapp and the server service.
-Additionally, the server also mounts our custom nginx configuration file `./nginx/default.conf` file to replace the default Nginx `.conf` file.
+in both the `webapp` and the `server` service.
+Additionally, we also mount our custom nginx configuration file `./nginx/default.conf` file to replace the default Nginx `.conf` file.

 ```
-# ./docker-compose-prod.yml
+# ./docker-compose.prod.yml

     ...
     volumes: